przemekp95/user-data-api-client/README.md

 #### In-Memory Cache

-#### Wybór In-Memory Cache zamiast innych rozwiązań
+#### In-Memory Cache Selection

-**In-Memory Cache wybrany ponieważ:**
+**In-Memory Cache was chosen because:**
-- **Simple Requirements**: Zadanie wymaga cache tylko dla pojedynczego procesu/requestu
+- **Simple Requirements**: The task requires cache only for a single process/request
-- **KISS Principle**: Najprostsze rozwiązanie spełniające wymagania
+- **KISS Principle**: Simplest solution meeting requirements
-- **Zero-dependencies**: Brak potrzeby baz danych czy zewnętrznych usług dla takiego zadania
+- **Zero-dependencies**: No need for databases or external services for this task
-- **Performance**: Pamięć оперативna jest najszybszym możliwym storage
+- **Performance**: Memory is the fastest possible storage

-**Alternatywy odrzucone:**
+**Rejected Alternatives:**
-- **Redis/Memcached**: Overkill dla pojedynczego procesu, wprowadza external dependency
+- **Redis/Memcached**: Overkill for single process, introduces external dependency
-- **File-based cache**: Obniża performance, concurrency issues przy wielu procesach
+- **File-based cache**: Reduces performance, concurrency issues with multiple processes
-- **Database cache**: Zbyteczna dla tymczasového cachewania, overhead persistencji
+- **Database cache**: Unnecessary for temporary caching, persistence overhead

-Cache implementuje właściwy interface, więc można latwo zamienić na dowolny storage bez zmiany business logic (Dependency Inversion Principle).
+Cache implements proper interface, so it can be easily replaced with any storage without changing business logic (Dependency Inversion Principle).

 ## Development